microsoft/nanotune/docs/classification/index.rst

 |dd2| |dd3|
 Experimental double dot diagrams with multiple regimes within the same image.

 This variation is the reason why nanotune segments charge diagrams into sub-regions for classification.
-Each sub-region is classified seperately.
+Each sub-region is classified separately.

 Labelling